JacquemontLab/ShortVariants-Annotation/README.md

 ### Download resources

 All required pipeline resources (e.g. reference genome, VEP cache, annotation resources) can be downloaded using the provided setup script:
-This can take >1 hour.
+⚠️ This process can take more than 1 hour.

+It will require tabix and samtools installed on the system.
+The BaseSpace CLI will be installed automatically for downloading SpliceAI resources.

 ```bash
 bash INSTALL.sh